Amazon and the publisher

 “I can see on the page that Amazon is trying to tell people to buy other books at lower prices elsewhere and that my book won’t ship,” says writer and illustrator Nina Laden.
 Laden’s book, “Once Upon a Memory” sank precipitously in the book rankings as a result, she contends.
 “I find myself caught in the middle.”

 Laden’s complaint belies a not uncommon concern over Amazon’s dominance of the book business.
-Amazon controls more than a third of the book business in the United States, but it’s far from a monopoly, says Gerry Guttman, a publishing consultant with Lexicon Group.
+Amazon controls more than a third of the book business in the United States, but it’s far from a monopoly, says Jerry Guttman, a publishing consultant with Lexicon Group.
 “In fact, what they would say is all they’re doing is trying to get the books to consumers at the cheapest possible rate.”

 In the long run, Amazon promises more returns for authors, according to best-selling author Joe Konrath.